-This study will address adaptive changes in spatial orientation as assessed by oculomotor and pointing measures related to the subjective straight ahead, and the use of a vibrotactile sensory aid to reduce perceptual errors.
+This study addressed adaptive changes in spatial orientation as assessed by oculomotor and pointing measures related to the subjective straight ahead, and the use of a vibrotactile sensory aid to reduce perceptual errors.
 On Earth, there is evidence that patients with vestibular or cerebral lesions present a deviation in their subjective straight-ahead direction.
-We will test a possible sensory aid countermeasure, vibrotactile stimulation, to improve spatial awareness.
-This countermeasure may be useful for both astronauts and clinical populations.
-The results of our flight study also have practical implications in the design of man-machine interfaces.
+We have confirmed that a sensory aid countermeasure, vibrotactile stimulation, improves spatial awareness in astronauts after return from spaceflight.
+This countermeasure may be also useful for clinical populations.
+The results of our flight study have also practical implications in the design of man-machine interfaces.
 Changes in line of sight in reduced gravity affect crew posture and reach, display orientation, and other visual cues, which should be considered in hardware and operations design.